swiftlang/swift-syntax/EditorExtension/README.md

 extension detected at start up.

 Selecting a refactoring action will run it over the entire file.
-The plugin executes the corresponding `RefactoringProvider` and, whenever it recieves a non-`nil` response, it performs a structured edit of the syntax of the code.
+The plugin executes the corresponding `RefactoringProvider` and, whenever it receives a non-`nil` response, it performs a structured edit of the syntax of the code.

 ## Troubleshooting